readthedocs/readthedocs.org/docs/development/buildenvironments.rst

 There are several settings used to configure usage of virtual machines:

 DOCKER_ENABLED
     True/False value used to enable the Docker build environment.

-Default:
-    False
+    Default: :djangosetting:`DOCKER_ENABLED`

 DOCKER_LIMITS
     A dictionary of limits to virtual machines.
 These limits include: